frisbro303/signDNE_python/README.md

 - `src/preprocess.py` : Script for doing simple cleanups and generating watertight version of meshes.

 ## Signed ariaDNE
+The function will close holes if given a non-watertight mesh.
+Note that meshes must be manifold for automatic hole closing to work.

 ### Dependencies

 - trimesh
 - numpy
 - scipy
+- pymeshlab

 ## Command line interface
 Command line interface for the `ariaDNE` function.